Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: System Architecture

 \subsection{Deployment Infrastructure}

-The system deploys on a single-node K3s cluster with OpenFaaS (function lifecycle and scaling), Redis (256\,MB, LRU eviction), etcd (NRF registry), and the SCTP proxy on NGAP port 38412.
-Each function is packaged as a multi-stage Docker container producing a static Go binary on Alpine Linux with the OpenFaaS watchdog.
+The system deploys on a single-node K3s (lightweight Kubernetes) cluster with OpenFaaS (function lifecycle and scaling), Redis (256\,MB, LRU eviction), etcd (NRF registry), and the SCTP proxy on NGAP port 38412.
+Each function is packaged as a multi-stage Docker container producing a static Go binary on Alpine Linux, served via the OpenFaaS \texttt{go-http} template SDK.

-As shown in Table~\ref{tab:functions}, the system decomposes 12 NFs into 31 serverless functions, comparable in coverage to Open5GS (11 NFs) and free5GC (10 NFs), with each procedure scaling independently.
+As shown in Table~\ref{tab:functions}, the system decomposes 12 NFs into 31 serverless functions, comparable in coverage to Open5GS (11 NFs) and free5GC (14 NFs), with each procedure scaling independently.